Adversarial Flow Models: Experiments

 \subsection{Comparisons to the State of the Art}

 \paragraph{Single-step with guidance.} \Cref{tab:final-singlestep} compares single-step generation with guidance against state-of-the-art consistency-based and GAN models.
-Under the exact latent space and architectures, denoted by (\textbullet), our method achieves new best FIDs with large improvement margins across all model sizes, even when compared to concurrent works~\citep{zhang2025alphaflow,hyun2025scalable,wang2025transition}.
-Notably, our B/2 model surpasses many XL/2 consistency-based models, likely because B/2 models are tight in capacity, and our method does not waste capacity on other timesteps.
-Our XL/2 model reaches a new best FID of 2.38. \Cref{tab:final-guide-type} shows the effect of guidance, and our method with only CG is still the best.
+Under the exact latent space and architectures, denoted by (\textbullet), our method achieves new best FIDs with large margins across all model sizes, even when compared to concurrent works~\citep{zhang2025alphaflow,hyun2025scalable,wang2025transition}.
+Notably, our B/2 model surpasses many XL/2 consistency-based models, likely because B/2 models are capacity-limited and our method does not waste capacity on other timesteps.
+Our XL/2 model reaches a new best FID of 2.38. \Cref{tab:final-guide-type} shows the effect of guidance, and our method with only classifier guidance (CG) and without discriminator augmentation (DA) is still the best.
 Note that StyleGAN-XL has a slightly better FID while being smaller, but it operates in the pixel space, while ours is restricted by the VAE and DiT patch size 2.
-We mainly compare our method against others with the same settings.
+We mainly compare our method against others with the same settings denoted by (\textbullet).

 \paragraph{Few-step with guidance.} \Cref{tab:final-fewstep} shows that our model also achieves better FIDs in the few-step setting.
-Ours are trained on designated timesteps to conserve capacity.
+Our models are trained on designated timesteps to preserve capacity.
 We find that any-step training performs worse due to the dilution of capacity and batch size.
 This is also observed in our 1D experiments (\cref{fig:flows}) where adversarial flow models need a larger batch size and converge more slowly for any-step training.
-This is often not a real limitation in practice, as achieving the best performance in a designated few-step setting is the priority.
+In practice, this is often not a limitation, as achieving the best performance in a designated few-step setting is the priority.

-\paragraph{No-guidance generation.} \Cref{tab:final-noguide} shows that without guidance, even our 1NFE and 2NFE models outperform flow matching using 250NFE+ in the same latent space setting denoted by (\textbullet).
-We leave the exploration of combining adversarial flow models with representational methods to future work.
-However, we are concerned that current representational methods may have an unfair advantage.
-Since ImageNet is a small dataset where each class only contains about 1000 images, models cannot learn the correct generalizations from limited data on classes with large variations.
-However, DINO~\citep{caron2021emerging,oquab2023dinov2} is trained on a much larger dataset, and using it may leak prior knowledge.

-\paragraph{Extra-deep models.} \Cref{tab:final-deep} shows that our 56-layer and 112-layer models achieve better FIDs of 2.08 and 1.94, surpassing the 2 and 4-step counterparts.
-This confirms our hypothesis in \cref{sec:deep-model-architecture}.
-The results reveal an important insight: the quality of single-step generation may not be bounded by the training method, but by the depth of the generator.
-Depth scaling is a worthy direction for future research.